KTH-Nek5000/UQit/paper/paper.md

 Contrary to the local sensitivity analysis, in GSA all parameters are allowed to vary simultaneously and no linearization is involved in computing sensitivities.
 In `UQit`, Sobol Sensitivity Indices (main, interaction, and total) [@Sobol:2001] are computed as indicators of GSA.

-Driven by the needs, different features will be developed and added to `UQit`.
+Driven by the needs, different features will be developed and added to `UQit` in future.

 # Acknowledgments